 - Then it only comes to the method of making the patties or balls.
 Don't squeeze but make a ball shape using only the palms of both your hands You may flatten it lightly.

-What is Falafel Bowl?
+What is a Falafel Bowl?

 - Tahini yoghurt sauce